bdthemes/ultimate-post-kit/readme.txt

 ### Do you provide tutorials on the plugin?

-- Of course we provide detailed documentation and video to support our users with thorough guidelines of our plugin and widgets.
+- Of course, we provide detailed documentation and video to support our users with thorough guidelines for our plugins and widgets.

 ### Does your plugin offer responsive blog post layouts?